 - Requirements list – that include implementation elements and employee training needs.

 - Prioritised list of requirements to help them choose the right vendor.

-Changes in the B2B sales process require a business to adapt their approach.
-They need to target a buyers’ specific needs and preferences throughout the buying cycle.
-Sales needs to adopt a buyer-centric approach selling the way that a customer wants to buy.
+Changes in buyer behaviour require a business to adapt their approach to targeting a buyers’ specific needs and preferences throughout the buying cycle, sales need to adopt a buyer-centric approach selling the way that a customer wants to buy.

-Helping leads research and gather information is a priority if they are going to provide relevant educational content.
+Supporting leads in their research and information gathering process is a priority if they are going to provide relevant and educational content.

-It can be difficult to know how to balance your efforts to attract leads and to develop a buyer-centric sales strategy.
-Being able to convert leads and address their preference to interact digitally rather than face-to-face.
+But it can be difficult to know how to balance your efforts to attract leads and to develop a buyer-centric sales strategy to convert those leads as buyers shift their preference for interaction to be digital rather than face-to-face.

 Why is it so hard to generate leads?

-Typically, the company website is the first touch point with potential leads.
-Supported in parallel by the sales team, eager to get on with selling and developing their own leads pipeline.
+Typically, the company website is the first touch point with potential leads, and often this channel is supported in parallel by the sales team, eager to get on with selling – trying to generate and develop their own leads pipeline.

-These are typical concerns for those businesses employing traditional selling methods in the B2B sales process.
+These are typical concerns for those businesses employing traditional selling methods.

-How do I know if I have a sales problem?
+How do I know if I have a problem with our sales process?